NoyChen1/FPSGameV2/README.md

 #### Aiming Down Sights (ADS)
 - **Use ADS**: Press the **right mouse button** to aim down sights for better accuracy.

-## 🤝 Contributions

-Got some awesome ideas?
-Found a bug?
-Wanna make FPS Game V2 even more epic?
-Contributions are always welcome!
-Feel free to fork the repo, make your changes, and create a pull request.

-## 📬 Contact

-Have questions?
-Got feedback?
-Reach out via my GitHub profile: [NoyChen1](https://github.com/NoyChen1).

-🔥 **Lock, load, and let the battle begin!** Enjoy the game and happy shooting! 🔫